flutter/website/src/content/tools/devtools/network.md

 ### Recording network requests on app startup

-To record network traffic on app startup, you can start your app in a paused state, and then begin recording before resuming your app.
+To record network traffic on app startup, you can start your app in a paused state, and then begin recording network traffic in DevTools before resuming your app.

 1. Start your app in a paused state:
     * `flutter run --start-paused ...`